Using Chromecast built-in speakers with Chrome

 - If you plan to cast a tab's audio to your Chromecast built-in speaker, review the Minimum System Requirements to ensure that your computer and network are capable of supporting this.

 - Navigate to any website you would like to listen to.
-Some sites will offer Google Cast optimized experience like Google Play Music or rdio.com.
+Some sites, like Google Play Music, will offer Google Cast optimized experience .

 - Press the Cast button in the Chrome toolbar (top right hand area) of your browser.
 A list of available Chromecast built-in devices will appear.

 - Pick your audio device and you'll see the Cast button change color to indicate it's active.

 - Select your favorite music and enjoy the tunes coming from your audio device.